damascenodiego/splc22challenge_dataset_learning/README.md

 - Caching is not used.

 This simple example shows how the L* algorithm can be used to learn an FSM and how the values of learning metrics can be obtained.
+Examples of SPLs with families of FSMs are found in the [sample_spl](sample_spl) directory.

 ## Generating Random FFSMs or Families of FSMs

-To date there are no systematic procedures for generating synthetic datasets of families of (referred to as Finite State Machine - FSM) with behavioral commonalities/variability for benchmarking active model learning techniques.
-Thus, the solution for this challenge can be alternatively provided as a tool for randomly generating behavioral variability models, such as _FFSMs_ or _families of FSMs_.
+To date there are no systematic procedures for generating synthetic datasets of families of FSMs with behavioral commonalities/variability for benchmarking active model learning techniques.
+Thus, the solution for this challenge can be alternatively provided as a tool for randomly generating behavioral variability models, such as Featured FSMs (_FFSMs_) or _families of FSMs_.

 As an approach to generate random FFSM/FSMs models, we expect the authors to report a systematic process and implementation to synthesize:

-- Random Featured Finite State Machines (FFSM) or
+- Random Featured Finite State Machines or
 - Random Families of Mealy machines.

 In both cases, users shall be able to define a custom: